sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

 Parameter | Type | Description
 --- | --- | ---
 flowRef | A string identifying the dataflow.
 The syntax is agency id, artefact id, version, separated by a ",".
 For example: AGENCY_ID,FLOW_ID,VERSION.
 In case the string only contains one out of these 3 elements, it is considered to be the flow id, i.e. all,FLOW_ID,latest.
-In case the string only contains two out of these 3 elements, they are considered to be the agency id and the flow id, i.e. AGENCY_ID,FLOW_ID,latest. | The data (or metadata) flow of the data (or metadata) to be returned.
+In case the string only contains two out of these 3 elements, they are considered to be the agency id and the flow id, i.e. AGENCY_ID,FLOW_ID,latest. | The data flow of the data to be returned.
 Its a common use case in SDMX-based web services that the flow id is sufficient to uniquely identify a dataflow.
-Should this not be the case, the agency id and the dataflow version, can be used, in conjunction with the flow id, in order to uniquely identify a dataflow. key | A string compliant with the KeyType defined in the SDMX WADL. | The key of the artefact to be returned.
+Should this not be the case, the agency id and the dataflow version, can be used, in conjunction with the flow id, in order to uniquely identify a dataflow. key | A string compliant with the KeyType defined in the SDMX WADL. | The key of the data to be returned.
 Wildcarding is supported by omitting the dimension code for the dimension to be wildcarded.
 For example, if the following series key identifies the bilateral exchange rates for the daily US dollar exchange rate against the euro, D.USD.EUR.SP00.A, then the following series key can be used to retrieve the data for all currencies against the euro: D..EUR.SP00.A.The OR operator is supported using the + character.
-For example, the following series key can be used to retrieve the exchange rates against the euro for both the US dollar and the Japanese Yen: D.USD+JPY.EUR.SP00.A. providerRef | A string identifying the provider.
+For example, the following series key can be used to retrieve the exchange rates against the euro for both the US dollar and the Japanese Yen: D.USD+JPY.EUR.SP00.A. providerRef | A string identifying a provider.
 The syntax is agency id, provider id, separated by a ",".
 For example: AGENCY_ID,PROVIDER_ID.
-In case the string only contains one out of these 2 elements, it is considered to be the provider id, i.e. all,PROVIDER_ID. | The provider of the data (or metadata) to be retrieved.
-If not supplied, the returned message will contain data (or metadata) provided by any provider.
+In case the string only contains one out of these 2 elements, it is considered to be the provider id, i.e. all,PROVIDER_ID. | The provider of the data to be retrieved.
+If not supplied, the returned message will contain data provided by any provider.
 Its a common use case in SDMX-based web services that the provider id is sufficient to uniquely identify a data provider.
 Should this not be the case, the agency can be used, in conjunction with the provider id, in order to uniquely identify a data provider.

 The parameters mentioned above are specified using the following syntax:

-    protocol://ws-entry-point/resource/flowRef/key/providerRef
+    protocol://ws-entry-point/data/flowRef/key/providerRef

 Furthermore, some keywords may be used: